Naval Base Panama Canal Zone: Balboa Naval Yard and Base

 Farfan Housing Community near the 820-acre Farfan radio station, built in 1942, the Navy built a housing community in 1947 and 1948.
 Farfan Housing Community was built to support the growing base.
 At the Community 78 houses were built, called the Farfan reservation property.

 Seabees

-US Navy Seabees started working in the Canal Zone in 9 September 1942.
+US Navy Seabees started working in the Canal Zone on 9 September 1942.
 Seabee Maintenance Unit 555 arrived in December 1943 and relieved the 1942 group.
 Seabee both did construction and operated power plants, shore batteries, tank farm, did maintenance work and more.